Ruahine Forest Park hut warden

 Volunteers are rostered to check traplines in Omarupapako (Roundbush) Scenic Reserve and Himatangi Scientific Reserve on a monthly rotation.

-- Check, clear, rebait and reset DOC 200 and DOC 250 kill traps
+- locate, check, clear, rebait and reset DOC 200 and DOC 250 kill traps

 Field work experience is required.
 The following skills and experience would be beneficial but on-site training will be provided.

-- Field equipment (bait, trap tools, map, GPS, notebook)
+- field equipment (bait, trap tools, map, GPS, notebook, PPE and first aid equipment).

 Future volunteer activities